bugsink/verbose_csrf_middleware/README.md

 This middleware is a verbatim copy of Django 4.2's csrf middleware, with changes for verbosity.
 There were no (meaningful) changes between Django 4.2 and Django 5.1 to that code.
-So the middleware is compatible with Django 4.2, Django 5.0 and Django 5.2.
+So the middleware is compatible with

+* Django 4.2
+* Django 5.0
+* Django 5.1